edgio-docs/edgio-docs/guides/production.md

 2. Using your DNS provider, verify and possibly add a `CAA` record to allow _Let's Encrypt_ to generate certificates for your domains.

-   The CAA DNS entries of a domain behave like a allow list to indicate whether **any** or only **certain** Certificate Authorities are allowed to generate certificates for that domain.
+   The CAA DNS entries of a domain behave like an allow list to indicate whether **any** or only **certain** Certificate Authorities are allowed to generate certificates for that domain.

    If there are no CAA records, it means that **any** Certificate Authority is allowed to generate certificates for that domain.